What Is a Virtual Receptionist?

 Track missed vs answered

 Compare your missed-call rate before and after.
-Most businesses see a 90%+ answer rate in week one.
+Most businesses see 90%+ answer rate in week one.

 6